Abalagu/ECEN-602-Projects/Assignment_2/README.md

 ## Program Architecture:

+### Parsing Libraries

+* server_lib.c and client_lib.c provides message construction and parsing utilities for server and client respectively.
+* config.h file includes message exchange format and configurations.

 ### Server

 * server monitors multiple file descriptor(fd) using select to accept new client, while at the same time read and forward message to other clients.
-* server associates each fd with a client's username, and controls maximum number of clients in the chat.
+* server associates each fd with a client's username by maintaining a linked list of struct with fd, username and next struct as its members.
+When a message is sent to the server, it traverses through all the clients and send each with a FWD message.
+Server count number of nodes in the linked list to control maximum number of clients in the chat.

 ### Client

 * client is using select to monitor FWD message and STDIN at the same time.
 * message is packaged in fixed length struct, supports multiple attributes.

+### Bonus Points
+* Both server and client support IPv4 and IPv6 connection.
+* ACK, NAK, ONLINE, and OFFLINE message types are supported, test cases for each are included.
+* IDLE status in client is supported by accumulating time elapse from select call, and will send an IDLE message to server when it goes idle.
+Sending message from client again will recover itself from IDLE status, and can fall IDLE again after another 10 seconds of no action.

 ## Test Cases